Last updated on

 But when you instead focus on what you are doing at that moment, you break this spiral:

-You blush -> you focus on the situation -> everything goes back to normal
+You blush -> You focus on the situation -> Your blushing likely subsides.

 - Breathe in deeply through your nose.